albertoscode/ubuntu-cis-inspection-scripts/README.md

 # Ubuntu Server Inspection Scripts for CIS Controls

-This repository contains a collection of scripts to help you inspect your Ubuntu server based on the CIS Critical Security Controls.
+This repository contains a collection of scripts to inspect an Ubuntu server based on the CIS Critical Security Controls.
 These scripts are designed to provide a starting point for implementing and assessing various aspects of your server's security configuration.

 ## Table of Contents